Llangunnor

-Saint Ceinwr's church
+St Ceinwr's church

-The parish church of Saint Ceinwr is the resting place of David Charles the famous Welsh hymn-writer.
-The oldest part of the present church building dates possibly from the 14th century, But the site has probably been a holy place since the earliest years of Celtic Christianity.
+The oldest part of the present church building dates possibly from the 14th century.
+David Charles the Welsh hymn-writer is buried there.
+A stone tablet inside the church commemorates the essayist and politician Sir Richard Steele.
 The church is a Grade II listed building.
 The vicars of St Ceinwr's can be traced back to at least 1661 and are recorded on the Incumbent board inside the church.

-A stone tablet inside the church commemorates the well-known essayist and politician Sir Richard Steele.
-The organ was a gift from the Francis family, installed in 1951, and originally stood in the mansion at Deri Ormond, Betws Bledrws, Ceredigion.

 The parish also has two nonconformist chapels - Babell which is Methodist and Philadelphia which is Independent.
 Notable graves include those of poet Lewis Morris (1833 - 1907), hymn-writer David Charles and Sir Ewen Maclean.

 Manor House

-Bryntowy Mansion was built by William Bonville Junior in approximately 1850.
+Bryn Towy Mansion in a Grade II listed building, which was built by William Bonville Junior in approximately 1850.